-California's state Senate is considering a bill, SB 1187, which would require the Department of Resources Recycling and Recovery to establish a pilot project of up to three years located in the Counties of Los Angeles and Ventura in partnership with garment manufacturers in order to study and report on the feasibility of recycling fabric, as specified.
+California Senate Bill 1187, now Chapter 616 of Statutes of 2022, was approved by California's Governor on 27 September 2022.
+It requires the Department of Resources Recycling and Recovery to establish a pilot project located in the Counties of Los Angeles and Ventura in partnership with garment manufacturers in order to study and report on the feasibility of recycling fabric, as specified.

-The bill would require the pilot project to be submitted by an applicant jurisdiction and designed to create a circular economy for the highest and best use of waste textiles.
+The pilot project is required to be submitted by an applicant jurisdiction and designed to create a circular economy for the highest and best use of waste textiles.

-The bill would require the pilot project operator to annually report to the Department, among other things, the amount, in pounds, of textiles that were collected and that were diverted from disposal in the prior year of the pilot project, among other information.
+The Statute requires the pilot project operator to annually report to the Department, among other things, the amount, in pounds, of textiles that were collected and that were diverted from disposal in the prior year of the pilot project, among other information.

-The bill would require the pilot project to conclude no later than 1 January 2027.
+The pilot project shall conclude no later than 1 January 2027.